 Crime (general and fraud) in Regional Bar

 Drystone Chambers is 'an excellent set with a variety of counsel', with a number members active in both prosecution and defence work, primarily in the Wessex part of the circuit.
-Matthew Jewell QC prosecuted at first instance and in the Court of Appeal in R v Fisher, the latter stage of which being the first case at that level to consider the new sentencing guideline for manslaughter.
 Robert Bryan prosecuted a couple who filmed themselves sexually abusing a child, in which expert evidence was used to identify the defendants from their hands.
 The 'tenacious and hardworking' Rebecca Fairbairn is an expert in both prosecuting and defending rape and serious sexual offences and highlighted for her handling of vulnerable parties.
 As a former officer in the Royal Navy, rising star Helen Easterbrook maintains strong military links via the Royal Naval Reserve and regularly defends before the Courts-Martial in addition to prosecuting and defending across the full range of criminal law matters.

 In Plymouth, KBG Chambers is a 'very good set, with strong junior base'.
 Ali Rafati is particularly sought after to appear in cases involving serious sexual or violent offending.
 In recent instructions of note, Rafati defended a man with learning disabilities who has been in formal care arrangement for three decades, and who was prosecuted for engaging in sexual activity in the presence of a child and breach of a sexual harm prevention order.
 Also of note, Nicholas Lewin recently appeared in the Court of Appeal on a pro bono basis in R v Sarah Gotham; the defendant had been convicted of sexually assaulting a child and livestreaming the abuse.
 Following on from his former career in the Royal Navy, Lewin also represents defendants at Court-Martial both at home and abroad.